adgray987/assessment-analysis/README.md

 ...without combing through the .csv in a spreadsheet application.
 It can be easily modified to suit individual circumstances.

-I began working on this project when I was looking for an efficient way to examine assessment data while working as a project archivist.
-At the same time, it provided the impetus for me to get my feet wet with data exploration and plotting in R.

 ## Example Outputs